United States Discrete Semiconductors Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 United States Discrete Semiconductors Market Analysis by Mordor Intelligence

-The United States discrete semiconductors market size was valued at USD 9.36 billion in 2025 and was projected to reach USD 12.14 billion by 2030, advancing at a 5.33% CAGR.
+The United States discrete semiconductors market size in 2026 is estimated at USD 9.85 billion, growing from 2025 value of USD 9.36 billion with 2031 projections showing USD 12.74 billion, growing at 5.27% CAGR over 2026-2031.
 Steady policy support under the CHIPS and Science Act, rapid electrification of vehicles, and data-centre efficiency mandates shaped demand patterns, pushing suppliers toward wide-bandgap materials and domestic capacity additions.
 Federal incentives awarded to Intel, Micron, and TSMC signalled a long-term realignment of the supply base toward U.S. fabs.[1]U.S. Department of Commerce, “Biden-Harris Administration Announces Preliminary Terms with TSMC Arizona,” commerce.gov Consumer devices still anchored high-volume sales, yet automotive traction inverters, grid-scale storage, and 5G infrastructure supplied faster growth lanes.
 The wide adoption of silicon carbide (SiC) and gallium nitride (GaN) devices helped suppliers defend margins even as traditional silicon pricing softened.
 Supply-chain resiliency and vertical integration became core competitive themes as producers sought to control substrate access, process know-how, and customer relationships.

 Key Report Takeaways